Challenges Faced by Tony Romo: Obstacles and Turning Points

 Resilience and perseverance in the journey of Tony Romo.
 A timeline of obstacles and growth.

-On January 6, 2007, during the NFC Wild Card Round game against the Seattle Seahawks, Tony Romo fumbled the snap on a potential game-winning field goal attempt, leading to a turnover and a loss for the Cowboys.
+On January 6, 2007, during the NFC Wild Card Round against the Seattle Seahawks, Tony Romo fumbled a snap as the holder for a field goal attempt, leading to a turnover and ultimately contributing to the Cowboys' loss.
+The Cowboys were trailing 21-20.

-On December 21, 2010, Tony Romo was placed on injured reserve after suffering a broken left clavicle during a game.
-He was replaced by Jon Kitna.
+On December 21, 2010, Tony Romo was placed on injured reserve and replaced by Jon Kitna.

 2011: Broken Rib and Punctured Lung

-During Week 2 of 2011 against the San Francisco 49ers, Tony Romo suffered a broken rib and a punctured lung but returned to the game, leading the Cowboys to a game-tying field goal and an overtime win.
-He earned the NFC's Offensive player of the Week Award for his performance.
+During Week 2 of 2011 against the San Francisco 49ers, Tony Romo suffered a broken rib and a punctured lung but returned to play in the fourth quarter, leading the Cowboys to a game-tying field goal and an overtime victory.
+Romo earned the NFC's Offensive player of the Week Award.

 April 2013: Romo undergoes back surgery

 In April 2013, Tony Romo underwent back surgery to remove a cyst.
-The team characterized it as a minor procedure, but Romo ended up missing all of the mini-camp and organized team activities.
+While the team described it as a minor procedure, Romo ended up missing all of the mini-camp and organized team activities as a result.

-December 27, 2013: Romo undergoes back surgery and is placed on injured reserve
+December 27, 2013: Romo undergoes back surgery, placed on injured reserve

-On December 27, 2013, Tony Romo underwent back surgery and was subsequently placed on injured reserve, sidelining him for the remainder of the season.
+On December 27, 2013, Tony Romo underwent back surgery and was placed on injured reserve.
+Kyle Orton was named the starting quarterback for the final game of the season.